 This course is aimed at students who want to gain a basic understanding of the principles and concepts involved in automotive engineering.
 The course will cover topics such as: safe work practices; knowledge of vehicle systems; cleaning automotive parts; knowledge of hand tools and workshop equipment used in the automotive industry; and disassembly and re-assembly of engines.

 Course Equipment: Covered shoes are compulsory.
 Teacher in Charge: J. Classen

-US Level Credit L1 Lit UE Lit Num 229 Identify the general locations and functions of motor vehicle systems and main components L2/Int 4 239 Demonstrate knowledge of automotive manual transmissions L2/Int 3 242 Change the fluid and bleed a brake hydraulic system L2/Int 2 16113 Demonstrate knowledge of safe working practices in an automotive workshop L2/Int 2 21668 Demonstrate knowledge of cleaning automotive components L2/Int 2 21669 Demonstrate knowledge of hand tools and workshop equipment for motor industry applications L2/Int 2 21688 Demonstrate knowledge of disassembling and reassembling a four stroke multi- cylinder engine L2/Int 3 21859 Select and use hand tools and workshop equipment for an automotive application L2/Int 4
+US Level Credit L1 Lit UE Lit Num 229 Identify the general locations and functions of motor vehicle systems and main components L2/Int 4 16113 Demonstrate knowledge of safe working practices in an automotive workshop L2/Int 2 21668 Demonstrate knowledge of cleaning automotive components L2/Int 2 21669 Demonstrate knowledge of hand tools and workshop equipment for motor industry applications L2/Int 2 21688 Demonstrate knowledge of disassembling and reassembling a four stroke multi- cylinder engine L2/Int 3 21859 Select and use hand tools and workshop equipment for an automotive application L2/Int 4 30518 Bleed a hydraulic brake system L3/Int 2 30560 Demonstrate knowledge of clutches and manual transmissions L3/Int 3